daniel5151/embcrusted/README.md

 ## Future work

-At the moment, `encrusted_embedded` meets the resource constrains of my target hardware, and as such, it's unlikely that I'll be improving it much further.
+At the moment, `embcrusted` meets the resource constrains of my target hardware, and as such, it's unlikely that I'll be improving it much further.

 That said, if you're interested in helping out, there are a couple of places that could be improved / need some more work.